ROCm/rocm-install-on-windows/docs/reference/system-requirements.rst

 Windows-supported GPUs and APUs
 ===============================================

-The tables below show supported GPUs/APUs for AMD Radeon™ PRO and AMD Radeon™.
+The tables below show supported GPUs/APUs for AMD Radeon™ PRO, AMD Radeon™, and AMD Ryzen™.
 If a GPU is not listed on this table, it is not officially supported by AMD.

 .. tab-set::